Indonesian president acknowledges past human rights abuses - ExBulletin

 Southeast Asia’s largest and most populous country has a long and turbulent human rights history that includes massacres in 1965-66, also known as the Indonesian communist purge.
 The killings and civil unrest mainly targeted members of the Indonesian Communist Party, known by its Indonesian acronym PKI.

-Widodo also acknowledged the kidnapping and disappearance of anti-government activists between 1997 and 1998, which was later discovered to be the work of the army’s special forces command, known as Kopassus, directed at the time by Lieutenant General Prabowo Subianto, who is currently Defense Minister of Widodos.
+Widodo also acknowledged the kidnapping and disappearance of anti-government activists between 1997 and 1998, which was later discovered to be the work of the Army’s Special Forces Command, known as Kopassus, directed in the United States. time by Lieutenant-General Prabowo Subianto, who is currently Defense Minister of Widodos.

 Subianto was discharged from military service for his role.
 After years of exile abroad, Subianto returned in 2004 to begin a political career.